-Nigeria electoral commission: Tinubu wins presidential vote
+Nigeria’s Bola Tinubu declared winner of presidential vote

-ABUJA, Nigeria (AP) — Election officials declared ruling party candidate Bola Tinubu the winner of Nigeria’s presidential election early Wednesday, with the two leading opposition candidates already demanding a revote in Africa’s most populous nation.
+ABUJA, Nigeria (AP) — Ruling party candidate Bola Tinubu was declared winner of Nigeria’s presidential election early Wednesday, with the two leading opposition candidates already demanding a revote in Africa’s most populous nation.

-The overnight announcement was likely to lead to a court challenge by his main opponents Atiku Abubakar and Peter Obi.
+Election officials’ overnight announcement was likely to lead to a court challenge by his main opponents Atiku Abubakar and Peter Obi.
 Abubakar also finished second in the last vote in 2019, then appealed those results before his lawsuit ultimately was dismissed.

 On Tuesday, the two leading opposition parties had demanded a revote, saying that delays in uploading election results had made room for irregularities.
 The ruling All Progressives Congress party urged the opposition to accept defeat and not cause trouble.

-Tinubu received 8,794,726 votes, while Abubakar came in second with 6,984,520.
-Obi, the third place finisher, got 6,101,533 votes, according to the results announced live on television by the Independent National Electoral Commission.
+Tinubu received 37% of the vote, or nearly 8.8 million, while main opposition candidate Abubakar won 29% with almost 7 million.
+Third-place finisher Obi took 25% with about 6.1 million, according to the results announced on live television by the Independent National Electoral Commission.

+Tinubu “having satisfied the requirements of the law, is hereby declared the winner and is returned elected,” said the country’s election chief, Mahmood Yakubu.

 The announcement came after 4 a.m., but celebrations already had started late Tuesday at the ruling party’s national secretariat where Tinubu’s supporters had gathered in anticipation of his victory.